CultureHQ/culturehq.github.io/posts/2019-01-18-dynamic-activerecord-columns.md

 end
 ```

-Now when you rerun the code you'll only get two generated queries, one for the `users` table and one for the `posts` table:
+Now when you rerun the code you'll only get two generated queries, one select query from the `users` table and one select query with a massive `IN` statement for the `posts` table:

 ```sql
 User Load (3.0ms)  SELECT "users".* FROM "users"